-Intercollegiate Women’s Studies of the Claremont Colleges invites applications for the Grace Berry Award for Women in Graduate Studies for 2013.
-The award is made possible by a gift to Intercollegiate Women’s Studies from Pomona alumna Margarita Horner in honor of Grace Berry, the founder of the Pomona Branch of the American Association of University Women.
+The Grace Berry Award for Women in Graduate Studies is made possible by a gift to Intercollegiate Women’s Studies (now IFC) from Pomona alumna Margarita Horner in honor of Grace Berry, the founder of the Pomona Branch of the American Association of University Women.
 Ms. Horner intended the gift to help women students at Claremont Graduate University in pursuing their education.
 While the award is need-based, it also emphasizes academic excellence.
 Preference will be given to students who are at a more advanced stage of their studies (i.e., who have already begun work towards a thesis or dissertation), as well as to students whose work is related to Gender & Women’s Studies.

 Congratulations to the 2013 recipient of the Grace Berry Award for graduate women.